 PART 2: EQUIVALENCY MATRIX

-(NOTE: this matrix is needed to be completed ONLY if the petitioner does not meet the department’s approved policy).
+(NOTE: this matrix needsto be completed ONLY if the petitioner does not meet the department’s approved policy).
 Include or attach one or more examples of the degree requirement from an accredited institution.
 Illustrate how the petitioner’s academic and/or professional experiences satisfy the requirements of the example(s) presented.
-An easy-to-follow matrix is suggested:

-Example: